 If there is a mantra in today's college admissions process it is "plan ahead."
 This applies as much to gaining entrance to an appropriate school as it does to paying the ever-burgeoning tuition costs.
 Happily there is a lot of help available to students and their families, as they face the sometimes bewildering, always stressful, all-important step of college planning.

 The journey to college starts long before the time a high school senior fills out applications.
 The life experiences, education, and savings, necessary to attend college ideally start from earliest childhood.
 For instance, college savings plans should be started years before matriculation, for the simple reason that it takes a long time to save so much money.
 Likewise developing the study habits and skills necessary to succeed in college must begin in grade school.

 Although most students and their families don't really begin thinking about college in earnest until the junior year of high school, this isn't really early enough.
-Increasingly competitive admissions standards mean that selective colleges now consider an applicant's entire high school career, not just the junior and first half of senior year, as was the case in the past.

 At whatever grade level a student currently is, it helps to know what colleges are really looking for in an applicant.
 There are a lot of myths about this, but the truth is actually very straightforward.
 Above all, the primary factor most colleges consider is the rigor of an applicant's secondary school record.
 Colleges want to see good grades and a choice of courses that reflect that the student has challenged himself.